Dr Scott Hawken

 |Org Unit||School of Architecture and Built Environment|

 Barr Smith South

-Dr. Scott Hawken is an Urban Designer, Landscape Architect, and Landscape Archaeologist.
+Dr. Scott Hawken is director of the Landscape Architecture program at the University of Adelaide.
+He is an Urban Designer, Landscape Architect, and Landscape Archaeologist.
 His research and teaching bring together these three disciplines in creative ways.
 He is a strong supporter of the kind of transdisciplinary thinking necessary to tackle the large problems of our time.

 His Ph.D., awarded in 2012, involved the mapping of over 20,000km of archaeological features from 1000 sq km of remote sensing imagery to gain new insights into the evolution and ecology of archaeological landscapes and green infrastructure within Southeast Asia, It generated new knowledge on the socio-economic and ecological adaptation strategies of Angkor, the world’s largest pre-modern city.
 Such insights advance understanding of green infrastructure and social-ecological change in a long-term context which is important for today’s societies and their adaptation to climate change and urbanization.
 The findings are highly significant in the context of the sustainability and durability of socio-ecological systems within megacities.